 During the Grad Fair, student will rotate around to all the offices to clear up any last minutes hold ups for graduation.
 Student will also sign the Graduation Information Certification which verifies their degree information, their Diploma name, and their contact information after graduation.

-Additionally, the Office of Academic Records will be at the off-sites on _ for Florence, _ for Marion, and _ for Hartsville ADP students to complete the Graduation Information Certification Form.
+Additionally, the Office of Academic Records will be at the off-campus sites for students to complete the Graduation Information Certification Form.

 During the exercises, degree candidates who are awarded special honors (Latin Honors, First Honor Graduate, and Alumni Cup Winners) will be recognized as their name is called during the conferring of degrees.
 These honors are only available to undergraduate degree students.